About Us

 The originators thought it would take a few years to get started before any grants would be disbursed.
 The Foundation quickly acquired $17,000.
 Shortly thereafter, the Salem Public Library received the first grant of $200 for the purchase of cultural books.

-There is scarcely an aspect of life in Salem that has not been touched in a positive way by the Salem Community Foundation over the years.
-The community foundation has actively shaped the lives and honored the memories of our community residents.
+There is scarcely an aspect of life in Salem that has not been positively touched by the Salem Community Foundation over the past 60 years.
+Since its founding in 1966, the Foundation has played a meaningful role in shaping our community by enhancing opportunities, strengthening local organizations, and honoring the legacies of those who have called Salem home.